 Never is the same again,

-And in the mind and dirt and sweat,
+And in the mud, the dirt, the sweat,

 Cannot lose, cannot forget,